SouthernPatriot85/HorseBlueBook/README.md

 <h2>Introduction</h2>
 <p>This is my first major project as a beginner web developer.
 The overarching idea is to have a website
-where horse people can go to find market pricing backing by real data.
+where horse people can go to find market pricing backed by real data.
 The site will include multiple formatting options to view the data in.
 There will also be a few premium search options which will allow custom searching.</p>

 <h2>Technologies</h2>